nguyenlinh171/recipe-app-api/README.md

 TEST 4: CREATE SUPER USER
 Create super user is a function used by the Django CLI when we're creating new users using the command line.
 Make sure it's is included in the in our custom user model

+-Commit the Django project changes to Git
+cmd: git add .
+cmd: git commit -a
+Enter the commit message for your changes "Added custom user model" Hit Escape before :wq to exit the insert mode cmd :wq (to write and quite)

+-Push the changes to Github
+cmd: git push origin
+Check Travis-CI for error: